oracle/terraform-provider-oci/website/docs/r/core_boot_volume.html.markdown

 	* `id` - The OCID of the boot volume or boot volume backup.
 	* `type` - The type can be one of these values: `bootVolume`, `bootVolumeBackup`
 * `state` - The current state of a boot volume.
+* `system_tags` - System tags for this resource.
+Each key is predefined and scoped to a namespace.
+Example: `{"foo-namespace.bar-key": "value"}`
 * `time_created` - The date and time the boot volume was created.
 Format defined by RFC3339.
 * `volume_group_id` - The OCID of the source volume group.